-- Complete an "Application for Admission" and submit to the Dean, School of Professional Counseling. - The Dean will verify that each applicant has been granted admission to the graduate program as a full-time student. - Upon verification, the Dean will forward the application to the designated supervisor of the position for which the applicant is applying.
-Recommendations from the applicant's student file, as well as consultation with division faculties, will be available. - The Dean will contact the applicant and schedule an interview. - After applicants have been interviewed by related faculty/staff, the designated supervisor, in conjunction with the Dean and interview faculty/staff, will select a candidate.
-The Dean will inform all applicants of the decision.

-- An unsuccessful candidate for assistantship may apply for consideration for other positions available. - Candidates submitting applications by the deadline will be interviewed first.
+- Complete an Application for Admission. - Upon verification, the-Regional Academic Director will forward the application to the Director of Counseling Services.
+Recommendations from the applicant's student file, as well as consultation with division faculties, will be available. - The Director of Counseling Services will contact the applicant and schedule an interview. - After applicants have been interviewed by related faculty/staff, the Director of Counseling Services in conjunction with the Dean and interview faculty/staff, will select a candidate.
+The Director of Counseling Services will inform all applicants of the decision - An unsuccessful candidate for assistantship may apply for consideration for other positions available. - Candidates submitting applications by the deadline will be interviewed first.
 It is to the applicant's advantage to apply early.